kimor44/react-simply-donut/README.md

-  progress: number; // Value of the of the progress bar color?: string; // Color of the progress bar in hexadecimal format displayScore?: boolean; // Display the score inside the circle (default: true) transparency?: boolean; // Apply a colored transparency on the remaining percentage from the given color (default: true) };
+  progress: number; // Value of the of the progress bar color?: string; // Color of the progress bar in hexadecimal format displayScore?: boolean; // Display the score inside the circle (default: true) remainingPortionOpacity?: number; // Apply a colored opacity on the remaining percentages (between 0 and 1 - based on the given color - default: 0.5)
+};

 // Pick<TSimplyDonut, "size" | "inset"> type is equal to :